Stanmore: Open spaces

 Stanmore Park is at the foot of Stanmore Hill and right next to the local library.
 Bentley Priory Nature Reserve, Stanmore Common and Stanmore Country Park are larger parks and nature reserves.
 Travel and excursion to these places and other attractions such as the Bernays Gardens are promoted by the Stanmore Tourist Board.

 Further south is Stanmore Marsh.
 These 4 ha of wetlands with grassland and woodland ran dry before a restoration project was completed in 2017.
 Here a tributary of the Stanburn Brook becomes the Edgware Brook when it leaves the marsh travelling east towards Edgware.

 Sports clubs

 On the border with Bushey is Stanmore Cricket Club, one of the oldest in the Middlesex county championship league, which celebrated 150 years in 2003.
 The club has nurtured two famous cricketers who have played tests for England in the last two decades: Angus Fraser and Mark Ramprakash.

 Schools

-Stanmore is home to Avanti House Primary and Secondary Schools, Park High School, Bentley Wood High School, Stanmore College and the North London Collegiate School.
+Stanmore is home to Avanti House Primary and Secondary Schools, St John's Church of England School, Park High School, Bentley Wood High School, Stanmore College and the North London Collegiate School.